Reposted on 13/10/16, updated on 18/11/18.

 Sweet’s Syndrome UK does not promote the use of alternative or nutritional therapies.
-This is because there is no evidence to show that these therapies are effective, or sometimes even safe to use in those with Sweet’s syndrome.
+This is because there’s no evidence to show that these therapies are effective, or sometimes even safe to use in Sweet’s syndrome.
 If anyone does have information that proves that alternative or nutritional therapies can be used to treat Sweet’s syndrome, I will be more than happy to read it.
 However, only peer-reviewed medical articles and case-studies will be accepted as evidence.
 The following will not be accepted as evidence: anecdotal evidence and personal stories; testimonials; YouTube videos; information on blogs or websites where there are no references or links to peer-reviewed medical articles or case-studies, or where the author is not willing to provide this information; blogs or websites where someone tries to pass off their feelings or instincts, beliefs or opinions as facts or evidence – Michelle Holder, Sweet’s Syndrome UK.

 2012-present, Sweet’s Syndrome UK